AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit6.md.txt

 The last index is 10.

 **Note**:
-- *Square brackets* [ ] are used to identify the number of elements in an array.
+- *Square brackets* [ ] are used to instantiate the creation of an array and identify the number of elements within the newly created array.
 - *Curly brackets* { } are used to store the elements within an array.
 - *Index Value* begins with zero.
 Valid index values for an array are 0 through one less than the number of elements in the array.
 Using an index value outside of thei range will result in an **ArayIndexOutOfBoundException** error.
 - Array Types can be primitive types (intergers, double, and boolean) and can store objects (Strings).